nikolakanacki/dxtools/README.md

 ## Environment files

-Global environment defaults to `development` and is set with `DXTOOLS_ENV` env variable.
+Global environment is set with `DXTOOLS_ENV` variable and defaults to `development` if not set before running the command (you can also use options arguments to set it, see below).
+You can prevent the environment loading completely by setting `DXTOOLS_ENV_LOADED` to `'true'` or by using `--no-env` options argument.
+Passing any of the environment options arguments will reset `DXTOOLS_ENV_LOADED` to `false`.

-The following files / file patterns will be read as environment files in the order specified below:
+The following files / file patterns will be loaded into environment in the order specified below:

 - `.env.default`: Commitable default values applied for all environments.
 - `.env.<DXTOOLS_ENV>`: Commitable `<DXTOOLS_ENV>` values.